EdDataScienceEES/tutorial-HeleneEngler/index.md

 While in HRA you decide what terms to enter at which stage, stepwise regression analysis (SRA) is an automated process in which the program enters and discards terms based on the criterion you selected (e.g. R2, AIC, BIC).

 There are many packages that can perform SRA in R. We will use ´ls_step from the ´olsrr´ package.
 The requirements for SRA are the same as for HRA.
 Thus the data distribution and residuals have to be checked!

-First we define the model we want to evaluate.
-To include all parameters into the model it may be constructed like this:
+First we define the model and the paramters we want to evaluate.
+If you want the SRA to consider all possible parameters it may be constructed like this:

 ```
 all <- lm(log.ht ~ ., data=traits)
 ```
-However, the plant traits data set includes parameters that are not of ecological importance, such as the person taking the measurements, and categorical parameters.
-While these can be included into regression models, this is a bit more complex and we will focus on continuous variables.
+However, the plant traits data set includes parameters that are not of ecological importance, such as the person taking the measurements, and other categorical parameters.
+While these can be included into regression models, this is a bit more complex and we will stay with the continuous variables in this tutorial.
 Thus a subset of variables to be tested can be defined:
 ```
 step.model <- lm(log.ht ~ alt + temp + rain + LAI + NPP + hemisphere + isotherm, data=traits)
 ```